yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Lock/LockProviderFactory.md

 import { Serde } from "@daiso-tech/core/serde";
 import type { ISerde } from "@daiso-tech/core/serde/contracts";
 import { SuperJsonSerdeAdapter } from "@daiso-tech/core/serde/adapters";
-import { Namespace } from "@daiso-tech/core/utilities";
 import Redis from "ioredis";

 const serde = new Serde(new SuperJsonSerdeAdapter());
 const lockProvider = new LockProviderFactory({
-    // The LockProviderFactory takes the same settings as LockProvider class
-    namespace: new Namespace("lock"),
     adapters: {
         memory: new MemoryLockAdapter(),
         redis: new RedisLockAdapter(new Redis("YOUR_REDIS_CONNECTION")),